GoogleChrome/web.dev/src/site/content/en/blog/compat2021-midyear/index.md

 to the `aspect-ratio` property and many improvements to Flexbox and Grid, such as `gap` for flexbox and various bug fixes.

-## Follow the Compat2021 progress
+## Follow the Compat 2021 progress

-To follow the progress of Compat2021, keep an eye on the [dashboard](https://wpt.fyi/compat2021?feature=summary), subscribe to [our mailing list](https://groups.google.com/g/compat2021), or reach out to usat [@chromiumdev](https://twitter.com/chromiumdev).
+To follow the progress of Compat 2021, keep an eye on the [dashboard](https://wpt.fyi/compat2021?feature=summary), subscribe to [our mailing list](https://groups.google.com/g/compat2021), or reach out to usat [@chromiumdev](https://twitter.com/chromiumdev).
 If you experience any issues make sure to